lydiaYchen/DDL24Spring/README.md

 ##  3. <a name='Objective'></a>Learning objectivs
-- To argue and reason about distributed ML from a systems perspective.
+- To understand design principles of distribtued and federated learning systems
-- To understand the behavior and tradeoffs of distributed ML in terms of performance and scalability
+- To analyze distributed and federated ML in terms of the scalability and accuracy-performance tradeoff
-- To estimate the importance of data inputs via different techniques, i.e., core set and decomposition methods, for distributed ML systems.
+- To understand and impliment horizontal and vertical federated learning systems
-- To understand data poison attacks and design defense strategy for distributed ML systems.
+- To understand and impliment federated learn systems on different  models, e.g., classification and generative models
-- To analyze the state-of-the art federated machine learning systems and design the failure-resilient communication protocols
+- To understand and analyze volunerabilities and threat to federated learning systems, e.g., data poison attacks and freerider attacks
-- To design and implement methods and techniques for making distributed ML systems more efficien
+- To design and impliment defense strategies against adversarial clients in federated systems

 ##  4. <a name='Courseteam'></a>Course team

 This course will be mainly taught by [Prof. Lydia Y Chen](https://lydiaychen.github.io/).
-TAs are Abel Malan and Aditya Shankar, who will run the lab.
+TAs are Abel Malan and Aditya Shankar, who will run the lab and grade homework.

 Lydia is the responsible instructor of this course and can be reached at **lydiaychen@ieee.org**.